fridaymonday123/ByteBook/README.md

 ## Contributing

-Outline is built and maintained by a small team – we'd love your help to fix bugs and add features!
+ByteBook is built and maintained by a small team – we'd love your help to fix bugs and add features!

 Before submitting a pull request _please_ discuss with the core team by creating or commenting in an issue on [GitHub](https://www.github.com/fridaymonday123/ByteBook/issues) – we'd also love to hear from you in the [discussions](https://www.github.com/fridaymonday123/ByteBook/discussions).
 This way we can ensure that an approach is agreed on before code is written.
 This will result in a much higher liklihood of your code being accepted.

-If you’re looking for ways to get started, here's a list of ways to help us improve Outline:
+If you’re looking for ways to get started, here's a list of ways to help us improve ByteBook:

 - [Translation](docs/TRANSLATION.md) into other languages
 - Issues with [`good first issue`](https://github.com/fridaymonday123/ByteBook/labels/good%20first%20issue) label